-This sample was created in ConceptDraw PRO diagramming and vector drawing software using the Computer and Networks solution from Computer and Networks area of ConceptDraw Solution Park.
+This sample was created in ConceptDraw DIAGRAM v12 diagramming and vector drawing software using the Computer and Networks solution from Computer and Networks area of ConceptDraw Solution Park.

 Computer and Networks solution provides examples, templates and vector stencils library with symbols of local area network (LAN) and wireless LAN (WLAN) equipment.
 LAN (local area network) is a computer network that connects computers in a limited area using the network media.
 WLAN (wireless local area network) is a computer network that links two or more devices and provides the connection to the Internet through the access point.